What is embodied carbon (and what can we do about it)?

 Certain materials like concrete, steel, aluminium, plastic and forms of insulation are high in embodied carbon.
 Another quick win is to limit their usage and instead turn to more sustainable alternatives.

-5. Turn to low-embodied-carbon building materials
+5. Turn to low embodied carbon materials

 6. Optimise structural efficiency